cbrun/cbrun.github.io/_posts/2016-01-25-news-on-the-aql-front.md

 ---
 layout: post
 title:  Some news on the AQL front
-categories: [eclipse]
+categories: [upcoming]
-draft:true
 ---

 The [Acceleo Query Language](https://www.eclipse.org/sirius/doc/specifier/general/Writing_Queries.html#aql) implementation has been [announced in August](http://cedric.brun.io/eclipse/introducing-aql/) and is the recommended interpreter starting with Sirius 3.1.
-As we prepare the Eclipse Mars.2 release I'd like to take a few minutes to share a few of the niceties AQL brings beside the runtime performance.
-This is not an exhaustive list, there are many more nice things going on ;)
+As we prepare the Eclipse Mars.2 release I'd like to take a few minutes to share a few of the niceties AQL brings beside the raw performance.
+This is not an exhaustive list.

-## A language extensible through Java Methods
+## A language extensible using Java Methods

 The whole language execution semantic is defined through Java methods.